Loans for immigrants are an excellent option for undocumented entrepreneurs to finance their dreams of starting or growing their businesses in the US.

 What is an ITIN?

-To request an ITIN number you must fill out a form.
-Then, you must mail it, or process it in person at an IRS taxpayer help desk.
+To request an ITIN number, you must fill out a form and mail it or process it in person at an IRS taxpayer help desk.

 In other words, those who have never applied for a loan before or don’t have a credit card because they are new immigrants in the United States don’t have a credit history yet.

-In addition, the higher the credit score, the better.
+Besides, the higher the credit score, the better.
 You’ll have more chances of accessing a loan and receive more favorable terms and interest rates.